-Head of Social Science Faculty Miss A White, The Green School for Girls
+Head of Faculty Miss S Dhami, The Green School for Boys

-You will study the AQA A-level Economics specification covering Markets and Market Failure, National and International Economy as well as Economic Principles and Issues.
+You will study the Edexcel A-level Economics specification covering Markets and Market Failure, National and International Economy as well as Economic Principles and Issues.

 You will develop:

-Skills as an independent learner, critical thinker and decision maker.
-You will learn to think as an economist and will develop the skills of analysis, evaluation and quantitative methods.
+Skills as an independent learner, critical thinker and decision-maker.
+You will learn to think like an economist and will develop the skills of analysis, evaluation and quantitative methods.